christian-7/MultiColorSPR/README.md

 Test Datasets are available at https://doi.org/10.5281/zenodo.1127010

-Detailed instructions on how to process the test datasets can be found in `Documentation`.
+Detailed instructions on how to process the test datasets can be found in [Documentation](https://github.com/christian-7/MultiColorSPR/blob/master/Documentation.pdf).
 After downloading, unpack the file `test_data_for_MultiColorSPR.zip`.
 Either copy the folder into the `MultiColorSPR` folder or update the path information in the beginning of each script accordingly.
 Currently, each path is formatted for macOS.

 ### Dependencies